anlsergio/go_bdd/README.md

 <br />

->Note: all costs considers the overall parking duration time, not the day specifically.
+>Note: the cost calculation should consider the overall parking duration time, not the day specifically.
 In other words, 24 hours is condered a day, it doesn't matter if the check-in takes place one day and the check-out another day, it doesn't yeld one day plus another day.